This post may contain affiliate links. Please read our disclosure policy.

 See the recipe card for full information on ingredients and quantities.

-Variations for Double Chocolate Chip Cookies
+Variations on This Double Chocolate Chip Cookies

 Professional Tips